 Creating Custom Metaclasses

-Creating custom metaclasses can control class creation, modify class attributes, and provide elegant solutions to complex problems.
+By creating custom metaclasses, developers can exert fine-grained control over class creation, dynamically modify class attributes and methods, and implement sophisticated patterns to address complex design challenges in object-oriented programming.
 Here’s how to define and use a custom metaclass:

 # Python code to create a custom metaclass